 Manitoba First Nations leadership requested earlier this year that a Cuban team of medical specialists in treating pandemics be allowed to come to isolated communities there to buttress sporadic health coverage.
 That request was quickly and publicly rejected by Deputy Prime Minister Freeland.
 This rejection by Canada came as the U.S. government issued a warning to countries not to accept Covid-19 professional medical help from Cuba.
-Canada needs to stand up now and publicly recognize the remarkable role that the small country of Cuba is playing internationally by contributing some 35 teams of trained doctors, nurses and technicians (an estimated 3,000 medical personnel) to the global fight against Covid-19 on four continents.
+Canada needs to stand up now and publicly recognize the remarkable role that the small country of Cuba is playing internationally by contributing some 53 teams of trained doctors, nurses and technicians (an estimated 4,000 medical personnel) to the global fight against Covid-19 in 39 countries on four continents.

-This petition asks that your government move quickly to invite a Cuban health team to Canada so that they would be in place to provide their expertise (IDE) in the face of a likely resurgence of COVID-19 over the coming months.
+This petition asks that the Canadian government move quickly to invite a Cuban health team to combat the resurgence of COVID-19 over the coming months.

 How it will be delivered

 The petition's original text + accumulated signatures was sent on Dec.
 9 by email to Prime Minister Justin Trudeau and copied to other Federal Ministers, Provincial Premiers, and Chief Medical Officers. we are awaiting a response.
 This revised text will be sent out before the end of December and would take into account an answer from Ottawa, should it be forthcoming.